wuxingyi/newdb/doc/compaction.md

 vlog file and find the same entry, and start compaction from this entry. by doing this,
 we can avoid the cost of reading from rocksdb.

+the flag ```appenableflag``` is used to persist whether a vlog file is appenable,
+it is set to false when a vlog file is not allowed to append.

 ### 3. how to deal with the compacted vlog file
 we manage a very big compacted vlog file for simplicity, it helps us with less
 open files.
 As describled in 1.3, we should do a double compaction to the compacted vlog when it has too many outdated keys, however, since a compacted vlog may hold
 much larger nubmber of entries, the users configuration for triggering compaction
 should be much bigger.

 2. when to delete source vlog files?